“Nothing is more dangerous to [men or women] than a sudden change of fortune.”

 – Quintilian [i]

 Nostradamus could not have foreseen a darker economy and—we are told—the worst is yet to come.
-In excess of 3.3 million people have filed for unemployment benefits this week—a precipitous rise compared to the 832,000 filings of the week before.[ii]
-A new national survey shows one in five households in the United States have already had their income cut or stopped altogether. [iii] More than 1,000 deaths in the United States have been attributed to the coronavirus, also known as COVID-19, and the numbers grow in the hundreds each day.
-Another economic crash is upon us.
-The economy is going down; but divorce rates are about to explode.
+In the fist week of April 2020, an excess of 3.3 million people have filed for unemployment benefits—a precipitous rise compared to the 832,000 filings of the week before.[ii]
+A national survey showed one in five households in the United States had their income cut or stopped altogether. [iii] At that point, more than 1,000 deaths in the United States had been attributed to the coronavirus, also known as COVID-19, and the numbers grew in the hundreds each day.
+Another economic crash was upon us.
+The economy was going down; but divorce rates were exploding.

-As our economy falters, divorce rates will rise as self-imposed “sheltering-in-place” is putting additional stress on marriages already wavering on the edge of the divorce abyss.
-Couples who already could not bear another day together are now confined in the same space 24/7.
+As the economy faltered, divorce rates rose as self-imposed “sheltering-in-place” put additional stress on marriages already wavering on the edge of the divorce abyss.
+Couples who already could not bear another day together were confined in the same space 24/7.
 In New York City, that space can be inordinately small, yet extraordinarily expensive.
 In short, it is a “pressure cooker” about to explode.
 This author has already seen a rise in inquiries from couples who cannot bear to be together another moment.

 But what of those couples who have already jumped into the quagmire of divorce, and now after months—even years—find themselves in their next and last stage—the financial battle?

 What is to be done where barely one month ago there was a sizeable marital pot to carve up—and now all that exits are bare bones?

 The financial hardship and instability that were caused by the pandemic and continued as a result thereof bore witness to incomes, assets and property values that had fallen and undoubtedly continued to drop dangerously.